 At Forex Lens, we’ll show you how to get started trading forex.
 The Foreign Exchange Market (or the forex market) is the world’s largest financial market with over 5 trillion dollars moved each day.

 The major players in this market are the international banks such as Citi, JP Morgan Chase, and HSBC just to name a few.
 Then we have us, the retail traders.
-Before we discuss how to get into Forex, I will briefly tell you what Forex trading is.
+Before we discuss how to get into Forex trading, we’ll briefly tell you what Forex trading is.

 In layman terms, Forex is the trading of currency pairs.

-x.xxx = a price that you will specify in Meta Trader 4 to activate your limit/stop order.
+x.xxx = a price that you will specify in MetaTrader 4 to activate your limit/stop order.

-The next step I suggest is for you to either find a mentor to teach you how to analyze the markets or use resources online to learn.
+The next step I suggest is for you to either find a forex mentor to teach you how to analyze the forex market or use resources online to learn.
 Go to TradingView and start analyzing some pairs and place those trades on your demo account.

 Ideally, you want to risk no more than 5% capital per trade, which means if the trade hits your stop loss you will not lose more than 5% of your current capital.
 Try to aim for 5–7% growth per week.
 Until you can do this on a demo for at least six months, you should not make a live account.